ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

 Enter your name and email address, then press submit and the person will then be created.

 Next it's time to associate a device to the person that's just been created.
-To do so, click the name of the person and then press the "Add New Device" button and the following page will be presented:
+To do so, click the name of the person and then press the "Add new device" button and the following page will be presented:

 .. image:: /_static/simple-setup/create-device.png